Online Doctor of Education (EdD) Programs in Washington, DC

 Schools in the District of Columbia with Online EdD Programs

 American University offers an online EdD in Education Policy and Leadership that prepares students to use the principles of systemic change, racial and social justice, leadership, and research and policy to improve PK-12 education programs and systems.
-The program was built off of the philosophy that education should not only help individual students reach their potential, but also work to bring about positive social progress and social justice.
+The program was built upon the philosophy that education should not only help individual students reach their potential, but also work to bring about positive social progress and social justice.
 Comprised of 40 post-masters course credits, this program can be completed in eight semesters which equates to roughly three years of part-time study (a total of 64 post-baccalaureate credits are required to earn the degree, and students can typically waive up to 24 credits from their previous master’s coursework).

 The courses for the online EdD in Education Policy are divided into 10 required core courses, three research methodology courses, electives, and three on-site residencies.
 The first two semesters of the program, students take content courses through which they examine and discuss essential topics in education policy, leadership, and social justice.
 Examples of classes that students take include Collaborative Inquiry Through Systems Thinking; Antiracism, Equity, and Inclusion in Education; Learning Sciences to Advance Equity; Education Policy Analysis; and Strategic Resource Management in Education.
 To prepare them for their dissertation, students take the research methodology courses: Designing the Problem of Practice, and Applied Methods I and II.